 - Travellers will have to provide their travel and arrival details electronically through the ArriveCAN app or website prior to boarding a flight.
 It’s important to note that many schools have their own process or app for recording this as well.
 This should be in addition to the ArriveCAN updating.

-- Travellers must provide proof of a negative COVID-19 molecular test result.
+- Travellers, regardless of vaccination status, must provide proof of a negative COVID-19 molecular test result.
 This test must be taken within 72 hours of entry into Canada or your scheduled flight departure time.
 This proof must be kept for the 14 day period that begins on the day you enter Canada.
 Details regarding COVID-19 test requirements can be found here.

 Travel plans should be made well in advance; not all airports will be open and those that are will likely have specified their own COVID-19 related procedures.
 All travellers must also adhere to the regulations and requirements set out by the airport that they will be arriving at.